 DETECT EBOLA IN 8 MINUTES?
 ANTHRAX IN 7 MINUTES ?

 The aim of the Fastgene project is to exploit the unique features of Microfluidics to provide the world fastest qPCR system for medical diagnosis.
-Indeed, Fastgene can detect the presence of viruses such as Anthrax and Ebola in less than 8 mins (which means 7 times faster than conventional off-the-shelf apparatus).
+Indeed, Fastgene can detect the presence of pathogens such as Bacillus anthracis (Anthrax agent) and Ebola virus in less than 8 mins (which means 7 times faster than conventional off-the-shelf apparatus).
 More importantly, this outstanding reduction in the duration of the assay, does not affect qPCR amplification volume, efficiency and sensitivity which are on par with conventional apparatus.